How to balance being a caregiver and a spouse? When spousal caregiving affects marriage…

 Prepare for change because your life will never be the same as before your partner got ill.
 Make sure you reassess your role as a caregiver.

 You have to resist the temptation of taking on every task.
 It may overwhelm you and make you feel isolated.
-Communication with your partner is the key to avoid such isolation.
+Communication with your partner is the key to avoiding such isolation.

 Be open when it comes to intimacy.
 Conditions like endometriosis make it difficult, but you can’t give up, keep intimacy alive.